Nonverbal Communication and Body Language

 Developing the ability to understand and use nonverbal communication can help you connect with others, express what you really mean, navigate challenging situations, and build better relationships at home and work.

 Be aware of individual differences.
 People from different countries and cultures tend to use different nonverbal communication gestures, so it's important to take age, culture, religion, gender, and emotional state into account when reading body language signals.
 An American teen, a grieving widow, and an Asian businessman, for example, are likely to use nonverbal signals differently.

-Use nonverbal signals that match up with your words.
-Nonverbal communication should reinforce what is being said, not contradict it.
-If you say one thing, but your body language says something else, your listener will likely feel you're being dishonest.
-For example, you can’t say “yes” while shaking your head doesn't match words telling the other person that you agree with what they're saying.
+Use nonverbal signals that match up with your words rather than contradict them.
+If you say one thing, but your body language says something else, your listener will feel confused or suspect that you're being dishonest.
+For example, sitting with your arms crossed and shaking your head doesn't match words telling the other person that you agree with what they're saying.

 Adjust your nonverbal signals according to the context.
 The tone of your voice, for example, should be different when you're addressing a child than when you're addressing a group of adults.
 Similarly, take into account the emotional state and cultural background of the person you're interacting with.

 Avoid negative body language.
 Instead, use body language to convey positive feelings, even when you're not actually experiencing them.
 If you're nervous about a situation—a job interview, important presentation, or first date, for example—you can use positive body language to signal confidence, even though you're not feeling it.
 Instead of tentatively entering a room with your head down, eyes averted, and sliding into a chair, try standing tall with your shoulders back, smiling and maintaining eye contact, and delivering a firm handshake.
 It will make you feel more self-confident and help to put the other person at ease.